A humble tribute to

 Minister on the other.
 One distinction which she brought to the Ministry of

-the loop.
-Next year that is April, 2017, there were reports, mostly unfounded, spread by some of the vested interests who profess to be the followers of Babasaheb Ambedkar but in fact are anti-establishment, that the GOI has advised the Indian PR at the UN not to celebrate the birthday of Dr. Ambedkar.
+External Affairs was that she paid personal attention to the needs unfounded, spread by some of the vested interests who profess to be the followers of Babasaheb Ambedkar but in fact are anti-establishment, that the GOI has advised the Indian PR at the UN not to celebrate the birthday of Dr. Ambedkar.
 On noticing this, I took the liberty of writing an e-mail to EAM Sushma Swaraj and brought it to her notice and requested her to ensure that the birthday was celebrated at the UN.
 It was done with all solemnity and grace.
 It was a matter of great satisfaction.
 Later, I came to know, informally, that EAM Sushma Swaraj personally directed that the birthday should be celebrated officially by the Indian PR at the UN.
 We need to pursue the matter further with the public support.

 With the demise of Sushma Swaraj, India has lost a dedicated